 The Cumberland Trail (or CT) runs from north to south along Tennessee’s Cumberland Plateau.
 Don’t let the word “plateau” fool you.
 The trail goes into rugged gorges and up mountains.
 Erosion made the plateau what it is today.
 Geologists still call it a plateau in the same way that one might call a piece of paper with tears in it a piece of paper.

-The trail passes through landmarks of great natural beauty, ranging from the majestic jagged rocks of Devil’s Racetrack, to the roaring waters of Imodium Falls.Yet the trail also runs past sites recovering from logging and old strip mines, giving a glimpse into Tennessee’s .
+The trail also runs past sites recovering from logging and old strip mines, giving a glimpse into both Tennessee’s past and its present environmental concerns.
 Ben and Larry’s book will discuss both natural and human history.

 Okay, so who are Ben and Larry?